 33.x.y EHT BSS 6GHz Operation

-In 6 GHz band, an EHT 6 GHz AP may announce to non-EHT 6 GHz STAs than the BSS operating bandwidth it announces to EHT 6 GHz non-AP STAs when EHT BW covers disallowed 20 MHz channels and/or when the announced EHT BW is not supported by non-EHT amendments.
+In 6 GHz band, an EHT 6 GHz AP may announce to non-EHT 6 GHz STAs a BSS operating channel width that is different from thethe BSS operating channel width that it announces to EHT 6 GHz non-AP STAs if the EHT BSS operating channel width includes at least one disallowed 20 MHz channel and/or if the announced EHT BSS operating channel width is not supported by an HE BSS.

-If an EHT 6 GHz AP doesn’t announce the punctured 20MHz channels covered by its BSS operating channel defined in the EHT Operating element and the BSS operating channel defined in the EHT Operating element is not more than 160 MHz, the EHT 6 GHz AP shall announce the same BSS operating channel width in the EHT Operating element and the HE Operating element.
+If an EHT 6 GHz AP doesn’t indicate at least one punctured 20MHz channelwithin the EHT BSS operating channel width in the EHT Operating element that it transmits and the EHT BSS operating bandwidth is less than or equal to 160 MHz, then the EHT 6 GHz AP shall indicate the same BSS operating bandwidth in the EHT Operating element and the HE Operating elements that it transmits.

-If an EHT 6 GHz AP doesn’t announce the punctured 20 MHz channels covered by its BSS operating channel defined in EHT Operating element and the BSS operating channel defined in EHT Operating element is more than 160 MHz, the EHT 6 GHz AP shall announce 160 MHz channel width in the HE Operating element.
+If an EHT 6 GHz AP doesn’t indicate at least one punctured 20 MHz channel within the EHT BSS operating channel width in the EHT Operating element that it transmits and the EHT BSS operating width is greater than 160 MHz, then the EHT 6 GHz AP shall indicate a BSS operating channel width of 160 MHz in the HE Operating element that it transmits.

-If an EHT 6 GHz AP announces the punctured 20 MHz channels covered by its BSS operating channel defined in EHT Operating element and the BSS operating channel defined in EHT Operating element is no more than 160MHz, the EHT 6 GHz AP shall announce the channel width in the HE Operating element that doesn’t cover any punctured 20 MHz channels.
+If an EHT 6 GHz AP indicates at least one punctured 20 MHz channel within the EHT BSS operating bandwidth and the EHT BSS operating bandwidth is less than or equal to 160MHz, then the EHT 6 GHz AP shall indicate in the HE Operating element a BSS operating channel width that is equal to the largest contiguous BW value that does not cover any of the punctured 20 MHz channels.

 If an EHT 6 GHz AP announces the punctured 20 MHz channels covered by its BSS operating channel defined in EHT Operating element and the BSS operating channel defined in EHT Operating element is not in the primary 160 MHz channel, the EHT6 GHz AP shall announce 160 MHz channel width in the HE Operating element.